Is it wrong to use US cups for a metric recipe?

 Not wrong, but totals will shift more as the recipe size increases.

 You find two nearly identical recipes for the same soup, cake, or smoothie, but one comes from a US source and the other comes from a metric-first kitchen.
 Both say "cups," yet the numbers do not quite line up.
-This page is the worked-example support piece for that exact moment, not the main explainer.
-If you need the main explanation first, start with Metric vs US Cup: Why Results Differ.
-Then come back here for the real kitchen examples that show how the totals shift before you start measuring.
+This page is the narrower worked-example companion to Metric vs US Cup: Why Results Differ, not the main explainer.
+Use the anchor guide first for the rule, the standard check, and the fastest next-step logic.
+Then use this page when you want a few extra side-by-side examples after the main point is already clear.

 A recipe written in one cup standard and measured with another does not fail automatically, but the totals do shift.
 The bigger the recipe, the easier that shift is to notice.
 In a single drink, it may be minor.
 In a soup pot, batch sauce, or cake batter built around several cups, the gap becomes much easier to feel.